 “Love is patient; love is kind.
 It does not envy; it does not boast; it is not proud.
 It does not dishonor others; it is not self-seeking; it is not easily angered; it keeps no record of wrongs.” —1 Corinthians 13:4–5

-Awakening is remembering who we truly are, I thought I was my body, thoughts, and emotions.
+Awakening is remembering who we truly are; I thought I was my body, thoughts, and emotions.
 This perspective changed after I began my spiritual journey.
-Over time, as I became more aware, I realized that thoughts and emotions are not my essential, eternal nature.
+As I became more aware, I realized that thoughts and emotions are not my essential, eternal nature.
 By ceasing to identify my body, thoughts, and emotions as who I am, but rather by observing them, I became more peaceful.
 My experience offers a glimpse of an important initial stage of my spiritual journey.

 Awakening Part II

 Much of the information on this website is about the soul, which is a unit of consciousness and an extension of Source.
 The soul is a vehicle for experience.
 As a soul, you were born from a state of pure Consciousness, and you carry part of that Consciousness within you throughout all of your manifestations in material form.
 The soul engages in duality—that is, the perception of being separate as opposed to being whole.
 The soul is affected and transformed by its experiences of duality.

 Beyond duality, there is a universal background energy against which everything develops and evolves.
 This energy is sometimes called Source, Presence, or pure Consciousness.
 It is the Oneness underlying all duality.
 Silence—outer, but especially inner—is the best opening to experiencing this ever-present energy, which is your Self at your deepest core.